oshock/UnrealDedicatedServerUtilities/README.md

 # UnrealDedicatedServerUtilities
-Utilities for creating and maintaining a custom dedicated server for Unreal Engine games.
-(Specifically Fortnite ATM)
+Utilities for creating and maintaining Unreal Engine dedicated servers that use client content.